top of page

 Scope Note

-The Accessible Librarian blog will explore the intersection between public librarians and patrons with intellectual disabilities, with the goal of providing tools, strategies, and resources for librarians serving this community.
-Approximately 3% of the U.S. population (almost eight million people) have an intellectual disability (The President’s Committee for People with Intellectual Disabilities (PCPID) | ACL Administration for Community Living, n.d.), and many of these people rely on the public library as a resource, many of them visiting multiple times a week, so this is a segment of our library patronage that deserves additional focus.
+The Accessible Librarian blog will explore the intersection between public librarians and patrons with disabilities or who are neurodiverse, with the goal of providing tools, strategies, and resources for librarians serving this community.
+More than one in four 28.7%) adults in the United States have some type of disability (CDC, 2025), and over three million children (4.3% of the under-18 population) have a disability (Bureau, n.d.) and many of these people rely on the public library as a resource, many of them visiting multiple times a week, so this is a segment of our library patronage that deserves additional focus.
 Topics we will explore are: Foundational Information (Vocabulary, Demographics, and Other Critical Information), the Historical Perspective, Diversity, Community Barriers and Contemporary Concerns, Collection Development and Maintenance, Cataloging and Equity of Access, Programming, Intersectionality, Community Services and Resources, Intellectual Freedom, Censorship, Professional Ethics, Community Engagement and Outreach, Refugees and Immigrants, Teens, Families, and Our Elders, and Library Staff.
 An Annotated Bibliography and several Book Reviews will also be provided.

 Biographical Information

-My name is Roger Geis and I am in the MLIS program at San Jose State University, currently in my final semester.
+My name is Roger Geis and I am in the MLIS program at San Jose State University, on target to obtain my degree in May 2026.
 When I receive my Master's in Library and Information Science this December, I hope to obtain a Teen/Young Adult/Adult Librarian role in the San Francisco Bay Area.
 I grew up in the Bay Area, only moving away to receive my undergraduate degree from Chico State in 1994.
 I was a Sales Director for various cybersecurity companies for 20+ years, until about two years ago when I decided I wanted to give that life up and pursue my passion to help people and become a librarian!
 I currently live in Brentwood, California (the one in Northern California, not the O.J.
 Brentwood in Southern California) with my girlfriend Monica.
 We have three fur babies - Marshawn (a seven year old French Bulldog), Brinn (a six year old Pit Bull), and Maizey (a one and a half year old Pit Mix) - they are the loves of our lives.
 In my spare time I enjoy reading and collecting limited edition/signed horror and fantasy novels, playing video games (when I have time - not much while in school) and camping.
 I hope you all enjoy my blog!

 Project Reflection